IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 To find additional software for working with the received signal, you can use the following link: [Amateur radio (Software list) - ArchWiki]

 ## How can I make sure my SDR receiver is working?
-Insert your receiver into the USB connector of the computer and run the following command:
+Insert your receiver into the USB connector of the computer and run the following command (Gqrx and any other programs using the receiver should be closed):
 ```sh
 rtl_test
 ```